SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ### Managing Network Settings

 Device capability to manage network settings of the device.
-For details and examples, compare [Network Cumulocity IoT User Guide](https://cumulocity.com/guides/users-guide/device-management/#network) section of the documentation.
+For details and examples, compare [Network Cumulocity IoT Documentation](https://cumulocity.com/guides/users-guide/device-management/#network) section of the documentation.

 When the device receives the operation `c8y_Network`, the following steps are executed: